JosephChege4/recipe_sharing_platform/README.md

 ## User Stories or Use Cases

-1. As a non-registered user, I can register a new account with the site.
+1. As a 'not yet registered' user, I can register a new account on the site.
 2. As a registered user, I can log in to the site.
-3. As a user, I can create a new recipe.
+3. As a user, I can create/add a new recipe.
-4. As a user, I can view all recipes with the option to filter by ingredients or dietary tags.
+4. As a user, I can put in comments on recipes to share my feedback.
-5. As a user, I can save recipes to my favorites list.
+5. As a user, I can look at or search for recipes with the option to filter by ingredients or dietary tags.
-6. As a user, I can add comments to recipes to share my feedback.
+6. As a user, I can list recipes to my 'favorites' section.

 ## Research Topics

 * (3 points) Unit Testing with JavaScript
-   * Using Jest to write at least four unit tests that verify core functionality, such as route responses and recipe data handling.
+   * I want to use Jest to write at least four unit tests that verify core functionality.
+Maybe I'll do route responses and recipe data handling.
-   * Tests will be linked in the repository and include a screenshot of successful test runs.
+   * I plan on linking the tests in the repository and include a screenshot of successful test runs.

 * (5 points) Automated Functional Testing for Routes
-   * Implementing Headless Chrome for automated testing of key routes, including viewing, creating, editing, and deleting a recipe.
+   * I think I'll try to use Headless Chrome for automated testing of key routes.
+Maybe I'll do  viewing, creating, editing, and/or deleting a recipe.
-   * A minimum of four tests will be written, with links to the test code in the repository and a screen capture showing successful test runs.
+   * At least of four tests will be written, with links to the test code in the repository with screenshots, as mentioned earlier.

 * (2 points) CSS Framework or UI Toolkit
-   * Utilizing Tailwind CSS to style the application, with customizations applied to achieve a consistent theme across pages.
+   * I think I'll go for Tailwind CSS to style the application.
+I'll get to customizing to hopefully achieve a consistent theme across pages.
-   * Relevant code and customizations will be included in the repository.
+   * All the relevant code and customizations should be  in the repository too.

 10 points total out of 8 required points